fvmformal/fvm/doc/sphinx/source/fvmframework_class.rst

    Callables (classes, functions and methods) that are not documented in this Public API are not intented to be directly used and thus may change between minor versions.

-   At the moment, only the FvmFramework class is documented in the Public API

 .. autoclass:: fvmframework.FvmFramework
    :members:
    :undoc-members: